 Net Loss.
 Our net loss was approximately \$4.5 million for the twelve-month period ended December 31, 2014, an increase of approximately \$1.25 million compared the twelve-month period ended December 31, 2013.
 The increase in the net loss was primarily due to increased research and development expense of \$0.1 million and general and administrative expense of \$1.1 million primarily resulting from our new organization established to take advantage of opportunities to accelerate development of our technology.
-Net loss per share, both basic and diluted, was \$0.05 per share for the twelve-month period ended Decembers 31, 2014 and for the twelve-month period ended December 31, 2013.
+Net loss per share, both basic and diluted, was \$0.05 per share for the twelve-month period ended Decembers 31, 2013.